JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 It is found that the greatest correlation lies on the day 0, which means readings between Broadlands GS and the sum of the other three has a negligible delay.
 I also built a transfer model(*data/tfModel.mat*) using system identification toolbox of MATLAB to achieve closer approximation, whereas the model overfits due to the shortage of training data.
-The output data of the model is therefore:
+Finally, output data of the model is therefore the sum of:
-1. Daily flow mean at Broadlands GS by EA
+1. Daily flow mean gauged at Broadlands GS from EA
-2. Daily flow mean from Ower GS by NRFA.
+2. Daily flow mean gauged at Ower GS from NRFA
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Precipitation & Temperature
+Rainfall and temperature data collection is used the same method as flow but in NetCDF4 format.
+A tutorial on data analysis using Python and NetCDF4 can be found [here](http://fastml.com/predicting-solar-energy-from-weather-forecasts-plus-a-netcdf4-tutorial/).

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Data collection
-- [x] Data preprocessing
+- [x] Data preparation
 - [ ] Feature engineering
 - [ ] Modelling
 - [ ] Validation